leaemiliepradier/PlasForest/README.md

 $ chmod 755 database_downloader.sh
 $ ./database_downloader.sh
 ````
+This script might have trouble downloading all the sequences for the database.
+In case it happens, it will try to download the remaining sequences from NCBI Entrez, and it will ask you a valid email address to do so.

 ### Testing the installation
 To test that PlasForest has been correctly installed, you can run the following script:
 ````